foqueiroz/arcdocs.github.io/book/software/libraries/armadillo.md

 $ module add armadillo
 ```

-The armadillo module is available on ARC3 and ARC4:
+The armadillo module is available on ARC4:

 ```{list-table}
 :header-rows: 1